 The most common mistake is holding the microphone too close or too far from the mouth.
-Your vocalists will sound muffled and distorted or too distant with no vocal sound at all by improperly holding the mic.
+By improperly holding the mic, your vocalists will sound muffled and distorted or too distant with no vocal sound.

-There will be times when your worship vocalist will use more volume, hit higher or louder notes on the chorus of a song, for instance, versus using lower or softer notes in the verses.
+Sometimes, your worship vocalists will use more volume to hit higher or louder notes on the chorus of a song versus using lower or softer notes in the verses.
 When your vocalists get louder, the idea is to move the microphone slightly away from the mouth.

 The variance in the distance will be proportionate with the increase in volume – that is, the louder you sing, the more you pull back – but how far is something you’ll need to determine by getting to know the mic.
 It will probably never be more than 5 or 6 inches.
 You will have to experiment a little, as the distance is dependent on the singer’s natural power and ability to project.